ChrisJMurdoch/SocialMedia/README.md

 *Git is available to download at https://git-scm.com/downloads*

+*Maven can be downloaded at https://maven.apache.org/download.cgi and help on installing can be found at https://www.baeldung.com/install-maven-on-windows-linux-mac*

-*Maven comes with Eclipse EE and can be downloaded at https://www.eclipse.org/downloads*
+*Eclipse EE and can be downloaded at https://www.eclipse.org/downloads*

 ### Clone the repository using Git